-The following new standards and amendments, issued by the International Accounting Standards Board (IASB), have been identified as having a possible impact on the Plan in the future.
-Management is currently determining the impact of these standards and amendments on its financial statements.
+The following new standard, issued by the International Accounting Standards Board (IASB), has been identified as having a possible impact on the Plan in the future.
+Management is currently determining the impact of this standard on its financial statements.

-IFRS 9 "Financial Instruments: Classification and Measurement"
+IFRS 9 "Financial Instruments" (IFRS 9)